Galium aparine: Culinary

 Galium aparine is edible.
 The leaves and stems of the plant can be cooked as a leaf vegetable if gathered before the fruits harden.
 However, the numerous small hooks which cover the plant and give it its clinging nature can make it less palatable if eaten raw.
 Cleavers are in the same family as coffee.
-The fruits of cleavers have often been dried and roasted, and then used as a coffee substitute which contains less caffeine.
+The fruits of cleavers have often been dried and roasted, and then used as a coffee substitute, which contains less caffeine.

 Folk medicine

-Poultices and washes made from cleavers were traditionally used to treat a variety of skin ailments, light wounds and burns.
+Poultices and washes made from cleavers were traditionally used to treat a variety of skin ailments, light wounds, and burns.
 As a pulp, it has been used to relieve venomous bites and stings.
-To make a poultice, the entire plant is used, and applied directly to the affected area.
+To make a poultice, the entire plant is used and applied directly to the affected area.
 Making a tea with the dried leaves is most common.
 It can be brewed hot or cold.
 For a cold infusion, steep in water and refrigerate for 24–48 hours.

 Other uses

 Dioscorides reported that ancient Greek shepherds would use the barbed stems of cleavers to make a "rough sieve", which could be used to strain milk.
-Carl Linnaeus later reported the same usage in Sweden, a tradition that is still practised in modern times.
+Carl Linnaeus later reported the same usage in Sweden, a tradition that is still practised today.

-In Europe, the dried, matted foliage of the plant was once used to stuff mattresses.
+In Europe, the plant's dried, matted foliage was once used to stuff mattresses.
 Several of the bedstraws were used for this purpose because the clinging hairs cause the branches to stick together, which enables the mattress filling to maintain a uniform thickness.
 The roots of cleavers can be used to make a permanent red dye.

 Children in Britain and Ireland have historically used cleavers as a form of entertainment.
-The tendency for the leaves and stems to adhere to clothing is used in various forms of play, such as mock camouflage and various pranks.
+The tendency of leaves and stems to adhere to clothing is used in various forms of play, such as mock camouflage and pranks.

 Photos

 Cleavers, creeping together over the tops of other plants on the forest floor.

 Leaves and stem of G. aparine.
 Notice the angular stem and whorled oblong/lanceolate leaves.

 Flower and fruit of G. aparine.
-The fruit is an adhesive burr that clings to animals passing by to spread the seed.
+The fruit is an adhesive burr that clings to passing animals to spread the seeds.